Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Simulations and resolution-dependent calibration

 \subsection{Gradual suppression of deep convection}

 As resolution increases, the portion of the atmospheric flow that is explicitly resolved increases.
 To account for this, deep convection schemes are often made scale-aware through mass-flux closures.
-These closures apply an empirical rescaling of the cloud-base mass flux as a function of grid spacing, reducing the strength of parameterised convection as resolution increases \citep{arakawa-2011, grell-2014, kwon-2017, ecmwf-2019, freitas-2020, becker-2021}.
+These closures apply an empirical rescaling of the cloud-base mass flux as a function of grid spacing, reducing the strength of parameterized convection as resolution increases \citep{arakawa-2011, grell-2014, kwon-2017, ecmwf-2019, freitas-2020, becker-2021}.
 The reduction in convective activity with increasing resolution is represented by a decrease in mass flux toward zero.
 Other ways to conceptualize the diminishing role of parameterized convection at finer scales can be considered.

 A well-established concept in atmospheric modeling is that entrainment rates vary with the depth of convection: deeper clouds are associated with lower entrainment (and detrainment) rates \citep[e.g.][]{malkus-1959, simpson-1969, simpson-1971, ecmwf-2009}.
 This relationship is widely implemented in atmospheric models \citep{villalba-pradas-2022}.
 Convection schemes based on a spectrum of cloud types are commonly used to represent convection \citep{arakawa-1974}.
 In Tiedtke-type schemes, the entire cloud population is represented by a single characteristic updraft.
 The difference in entrainment often accounts for the most significant distinction between deep and shallow convection schemes and can be the key factor in switching from one type of convection to another \citep{gregory-2001,bechtold-2008,ecmwf-2009,delgenio-2012}.